 We introduced Application Enquiry in March 2016.
 The free service is available via the portal, our online transactional channel, to all our professional customers.
 With Application Enquiry, customers can check the progress of any application and find a wealth of information without contacting us.
 The number of calls and emails we receive has fallen as a result, meaning our caseworkers can offer a faster service overall.

 Since its launch, we have added a number of new features that customers asked for, such as sending email notifications when a customer's application results are ready for download.
 We've also added information about discharged charges, and the ability to contact us directly from the service.
-Customer feedback is that the service is simple and easy to use - see the full user guide on GOV.UK.
+Customer feedback is that the service is simple and easy to use.

 Local Land Charges